datacontract/open-data-contract-standard-excel-template/README.md

 The Excel file includes the following sheets:

 ### 1. `Instructions`
-Provides a quick guide on how to fill out the template:
+Provides a quick guide on how to fill out the template.
-- Start with the `Fundamentals` tab
-- Create a separate sheet for each table or schema using `Schema <table_name>`
-- Export to YAML via the Data Contract CLI or upload to Data Mesh Manager

 ### 2. `Fundamentals`
-Captures general metadata for the data contract, including:
+Captures general metadata for the data contract, including ID, Name, Version, Domain and Description.
-- ID, Name, Version
-- Owner, Domain, Data Product
-- Description, Tags, and Usage details

 ### 3. `Schema <table_name>`
-Defines the data model for tables, messages, or objects.
+Defines the data model with all properties.

-Copy
-This is the core content.
+Copy this sheet for every table in your data contract.

 ### 4. `Custom Properties`

 Use this optional sheet to define additional metadata or annotations.